 The Reformed Church in Aluniș, once a large Gothic structure

-Aluniș, documented as early as 1279, was once owned by the noble Kecseti family, its importance marked by the construction of a large Gothic Roman Catholic church in the 15th century.
-The wars fought in the following centuries left their mark on this church, dedicated to Saint Margaret, suffering numerous damages and alterations that visibly diminished its medieval appearance.
-Thus, from the once grandiose church, only the former sanctuary remains, later supplemented with a wooden tower (1897, 1904) that still houses its two bells.
+Aluniș, documented as early as 1279, was once owned by the noble Kecseti family.
+Its importance was marked by the construction of a large Gothic Roman Catholic church in the 15th century.
+The wars fought in the following centuries left their mark on this church, dedicated to Saint Margaret.
+It endoured numerous damages and alterations that visibly diminished its medieval appearance.
+Thus, from the once grandiose church, only the former sanctuary remains.
+This was later supplemented with a wooden tower (1897, 1904) that still houses its two bells.

-Once a village inhabited by Hungarians, the population converted to Calvinism in the latter part of the 16th century disappeared at the beginning of the 1700s due to repeated invasions by the Turks and Tatars.
-The village was repopulated with Romanians, and drastic demographic changes followed: the Hungarians, and later the Jews who settled here, are now only a memory lost in the mists of time.
-With no Hungarians left in Aluniș today, the fate of the small church hangs by a thread, as there is no one to maintain the building, which has been severely damaged by time.
+Once a village inhabited by Hungarians, the population converted to Calvinism in the latter part of the 16th century.
+The community disappeared at the beginning of the 1700s due to repeated invasions by the Turks and Tatars.
+The village was repopulated with Romanians, and drastic demographic changes followed.
+Therefore, the Hungarians, and later the Jews who settled here, are now only a memory lost in the mists of time.
+With no Hungarians left in Aluniș today, the fate of the small church hangs by a thread.
+There is no one to maintain the building, which has been severely damaged by time.

 The Reformed Church in Aluniș, a true time capsule